 In September, Apple released its iOS 10 operating system for select iPhone, iPad and iPod touch models around the world.

-Since then, the company’s pushed several updates to iOS 10 users.
+In the months since its release, the company’s pushed several updates to iOS 10 users.
 These updates have delivered new features and bug fixes for lingering iOS 10 problems.

 How to Fix Bad iOS 10 Battery Life